kasperpihl/react-slice/README.md

 # React Slice
-A simple approach to global state
+A simple performant approach to global state using only React built'ins.
-- Key is only
-- You register reducers on a unique key
--

 ## Installation
 ```